-On Friday, April 21, 14 teams of Purdue students met in the Krannert School of Management for the inaugural PowerShift Case Competition, sponsored by Accenture, the Jane Brock-Wilson Women in Management Center, Purdue Libraries and the Susan Bulkeley Butler Center for Leadership Excellence.
+On Thursday, April 12, 12 teams of Purdue students met in the Krannert School of Management for the second annual PowerShift Case Competition, hosted by the Jane Brock-Wilson Women in Management Center and sponsored by Accenture, Phillips 66 and ArcelorMittal.

 This competition encourages productive conversations between men and women about real life gender issues in the workplace to help students develop competencies in leading gender-diverse teams.
-The Harvard Business Review Case focused on a case of gender discrimination in a law firm.
-Students offered strategies for managing the fallout of the discrimination and plans for future implementation of gender equal policies at the firm.
+The Harvard Business Review Case focused on a case of gender pay equity.
+Students offered strategies for pay equity management practices and sustainability.

 The winners of the PowerShift Case Competition are below:

 1st Place: Ascend: Jinyu Chen, Nan Ma, Ruilin Liu, Jiani He